Alpha Synuclein Protein

 Αlpha Synuclein Oligomers Have Distinct Secondary Structure Differences Compared to Fibrils.
 UV-CD data suggests that StressMarq’s Alpha Synuclein Oligomers have distinct secondary structure differences compared to our monomers and fibrils.
 More specifically, StressMarq’s Kinetically Stable Alpha Synuclein Oligomers (SPR-484) show a significantly higher alpha helix content and lower beta sheet/turn content than our Alpha Synuclein Pre-formed Fibrils (Type 1) (SPR-322).
 StressMarq’s Alpha Synuclein Monomers (SPR-316) show a strong negative signal at 200 nm indicative of a disordered protein state (low secondary structure content).

 <p>Kinetically stable alpha-synuclein oligomers (SPR-484) are stable after a freeze-thaw cycle and when incubated at 37 oC for 2 weeks.
 Tris-Gylcine Native PAGE migration of kinetically stable alpha-synuclein oligomers after a freeze-thaw cycle (A).
 Size-exclusion chromatography of SPR-484 after a freeze-thaw cycle (B) and 37oC incubation for 14 days (C).
 By peak area, approximately 90% of SPR-484 remains oligomeric after freeze-thaw and 37oC treatments.
 SEC was performed on Superdex 200 10/300 GL Increase column in phosphate buffer pH 7.4.
 Note: Monomeric alpha-synuclein is an intrinsically disordered 14 kDa protein.
-Due to its extended confirmation in solution, migration of free monomeric alpha-synuclein is similar to that of a globular 60 kDa protein on Native PAGE and SEC.</p>
+Due to its extended conformation in solution, migration of free monomeric alpha-synuclein is similar to that of a globular 60 kDa protein on Native PAGE and SEC.</p>

 Kinetically stable alpha-synuclein oligomers (SPR-484) are stable after a freeze-thaw cycle and when incubated at 37 oC for 2 weeks.
 Tris-Gylcine Native PAGE migration of kinetically stable alpha-synuclein oligomers after a freeze-thaw cycle (A).
 Size-exclusion chromatography of SPR-484 after a freeze-thaw cycle (B) and 37oC incubation for 14 days (C).
 By peak area, approximately 90% of SPR-484 remains oligomeric after freeze-thaw and 37oC treatments.
 SEC was performed on Superdex 200 10/300 GL Increase column in phosphate buffer pH 7.4.
 Note: Monomeric alpha-synuclein is an intrinsically disordered 14 kDa protein.
-Due to its extended confirmation in solution, migration of free monomeric alpha-synuclein is similar to that of a globular 60 kDa protein on Native PAGE and SEC.
+Due to its extended conformation in solution, migration of free monomeric alpha-synuclein is similar to that of a globular 60 kDa protein on Native PAGE and SEC.

 Reviews